python-workshop/fsdse-python-assignment-100/README.md

-# Determine if a string contains unique characters
+# Implement an algorithm to determine if a string has all unique characters.

 ### Constraints